AI vs. Human Translators: Who Understands Your Message Best?

 - Accessibility: Available anytime, anywhere.

-- Scalability: Suitable for large volumes of content quickly.
+- Scalability: Handles large volumes quickly.

 Limitations of AI Translators